 Outstanding Careers

 Careers for IT professionals take many paths—with excellent job opportunities in nearly every industry you're interested in.
-Employment in information and technology, including network and computer system administration, is projected to have an average 2% growth from 2022 to 2032, according to the US Bureau of Labor Statistics.
+Employment in computer and information technology is projected to grow much faster than the average for all occupations from 2023 to 2033, according to the US Bureau of Labor Statistics.
 Tech graduates have secured many well-paid and fulfilling positions, including these:

 - Network Engineer